bixvongoeler/llm_mitm_proxy/README.md

 4. You may need to perform a force refresh (cmd+shift+r)
 5. Click the chat widget in the bottom corner
 6. Make a course search (LLM has info about CS courses only)
-7. Upload a transcript for personal context
+7. Upload a transcript (example anonymized transcripts can be found in the `example transcripts`) for personal context
 8. Chat with the SIS Academic Advisor!

 ## Environment Variables